jerlendds/gremlinpy/docs/usage.rst

     >>> await client.close()

-Configuring the :py:class:`Cluster<aiogremlin.driver.cluster.Cluster>` object
+Configuring the :py:class:`Cluster<gremlinpy.driver.cluster.Cluster>` object
 -----------------------------------------------------------------------------

-Configuration options can be set on :py:class:`Cluster<aiogremlin.driver.cluster.Cluster>` in one of two ways, either passed as keyword arguments to :py:meth:`Cluster<aiogremlin.driver.cluster.Cluster.open>`, or stored in a configuration file and passed to the :py:meth:`open<aiogremlin.driver.cluster.Cluster.open>` using the kwarg `configfile`.
+Configuration options can be set on :py:class:`Cluster<gremlinpy.driver.cluster.Cluster>` in one of two ways, either passed as keyword arguments to :py:meth:`Cluster<gremlinpy.driver.cluster.Cluster.open>`, or stored in a configuration file and passed to the :py:meth:`open<gremlinpy.driver.cluster.Cluster.open>` using the kwarg `configfile`.
 Configuration files can be either YAML or JSON format.
-Currently, :py:class:`Cluster<aiogremlin.driver.cluster.Cluster>` uses the following configuration:
+Currently, :py:class:`Cluster<gremlinpy.driver.cluster.Cluster>` uses the following configuration:

 +-------------------+----------------------------------------------+-------------+